morganstanley/testplan/doc/en/getting_started.rst

 Supported Python Versions
 =========================

-Testplan is tested to work with Python 3.7 and 3.8, 3.10 and 3.11 so we recommend choosing one of those.
+Testplan is tested to work with Python 3.10 and 3.11 so we recommend choosing one of those.

 .. _install_testplan: